Jeremy, it’s great to have you on the show.

 I’ve been on EOFire.
 I’ve been on been on Conscious Millionaire.
 We’ve gotten clients on bigger ones that I’ve been on like we had a client that was on Art Of Charm.
 We had another client that was on Brad Lea’s podcast.
 We’ve been working on getting somebody on Joe Rogan, we have not done it yet.
 We’re in a holding pattern with that yet.
 In Bulletproof Radio as well in the health space because we started in health when we first started the business.

 Bulletproof Radio, that’s a great show.
 I connected up Dave with Byron Kati.
 Byron Katie is amazing.
-She’s been on my other show, which is more of self-help and personal development podcast called The Optimized Geek.
+She’s been on my other show, which is more of self-help and personal development podcast called Get Yourself Optimized.
 I don’t know if you’ve heard of Byron Katie before.

 I’m not familiar until you tell me about her now.